 Identify a successful intrapreneur that you admire and respect.
 It could be a high-profile intrapreneur (perhaps a founder of a charity), someone you know personally or someone you have worked with.

 Briefly describe the person, their behaviours and say how they exemplify some aspect of intrapreneurship (such as passion, tenacity or business focus).
-Include your ideas about which of the GET2 test traits you think they might possess.
+Include in your comments your ideas about which of the GET2 test traits you think they might possess.

 Hisrich, R. D., and Ramadani, V. (2017) Effective Entrepreneurial Management: Strategy, Planning, Risk management and Organisation.
 Switzerland: Springer

 Nielsen, S. L., Klyver, K., Evald, M. R. and Bager, T. (2017) Entrepreneurship in Theory and Practice: Paradoxes in Play.
 Cheltenham: Edward Elgar

 Wickham, P. (2006) Strategic Entrepreneurship.
 4th edn.
 Essex: Pearson Education

 © Coventry University and Deakin University CC BY-NC 4.0